ashleychontos/pySYD/docs/cli.rst

-The following features are primarily related to the initial and final treatment of data products, including information about the input data, how to process and save the data as well as which modules to use.
+The following features are primarily related to the initial and final treatment of data products, including information about the input data, how to process and save the data as well as which modules to run.

 - ``-b``, ``--bg``, ``--background``
    * dest = ``args.background``